AvaAvarai/VKD_Tools/README.md

 # VKD_Tools

-Tools made for visual knowledge discovery of multidimensional classification data
+Tools made for visual knowledge discovery of multidimensional classification data.

+Launch with the menu.py script.

 ## Overview